syncfusion-content/javascript-docs/js/Control-Initialization.md

-Open your HTML page in any of the web browser and the screen will display the DatePicker widget as shown below,
+Open your HTML page in the web browser and the screen will display the DatePicker widget as shown below,
 {% include image.html url="/js/Control-Initialization_images/Control-Initialization_img4.png"%}

-## Using Syncfusion Nuget Package in Visual Studio for Scripts and Stylesheet reference
+## Using Syncfusion NuGet Package in Visual Studio for Scripts and style sheet reference

-Using the Nuget Package method in Visual Studio automates the process of copying the required Script files and Stylesheets directly into your application.
+Using the NuGet Package method in Visual Studio automates the process of copying the required Script files and style sheets directly into your application.

-Start the Visual Studio.
-Create a new ASP.NET Empty Web Application or ASP.NET Empty Website from **File** -> **New** -> **Project/Website** and save it with a meaningful name as below (we have used the ASP.NET Empty Web application here),
-{% include image.html url="/js/Control-Initialization_images/Control-Initialization_img5.png" %}

-### Configuring and Installing Nuget into your project
+### Configuring and Installing NuGet into your project

-To add the required scripts and css files automatically into your Project ([Configure](/js/installation-and-deployment#configuring-syncfusion-nuget-packages) the **Syncfusion Nuget Package for JavaScript** in Visual Studio initially, before proceeding with the following installation procedure).
+Configure the [Syncfusion NuGet Package for Essential JS](/js/installation-and-deployment#configuring-syncfusion-nuget-packages) in Visual Studio initially, before proceeding with the following installation procedure.

-Right click on your project in the Solution explorer and select **Manage Nuget Packages** options from the sub-menu that pop-up on the screen.
-In the **Manage Nuget Packages** dialog, select the **Syncfusion Nuget Packages** within the **Online** tab, which will display the list of available packages in it, as shown below.
+Right click on your project (for ex, ASP.NET Empty Web application) in the Solution explorer and navigate to `Manage NuGet Packages|Online|Syncfusion NuGet Packages`, which will display the list of available packages in it, as shown below.
 {% include image.html url="/js/Control-Initialization_images/Control-Initialization_img6.png" %}

-You need to install the **SyncfusionJavaScript** package shown in the above image just by clicking the **install** button.
-The below image depicts that the Nuget Packages for **JavaScript** has been successfully installed into your project.
+Install the **SyncfusionJavaScript** package shown in the above image.

+The below image depicts that the NuGet Packages for JavaScript has been successfully installed into your project.
 {% include image.html url="/js/Control-Initialization_images/Control-Initialization_img7.png" %}

 ### Adding HTML page in your application

 Right click on your Project in Solution Explorer.
-Select **Add** -> **New Item** -> **HTML Page** and add it to your application.
-The blank HTML page will get added to your application.
+Select `Add|New Item|HTML Page` and add it to your application.
+The blank HTML page will be added.
 {% include image.html url="/js/Control-Initialization_images/Control-Initialization_img8.png" %}

-### Adding reference to the required Stylesheets
+### Adding reference to the required style sheets

-Since the stylesheets are automatically loaded into the **Content** folder of your application, include the specific theme reference to the newly created HTML file by referring the appropriate **ej.web.all.min.css** file from a particular theme folder (here, we have referred the **default-theme** and you can use whatever theme you need in the below highlighted code), within the head section as shown below,
+Since the style sheets are automatically loaded into the Content folder of your application, include the specific theme reference to the newly created HTML file by referring the appropriate `ej.web.all.min.css` file from a particular theme folder (here, we have referred the **default-theme** and you can use whatever theme you need in the below highlighted code), within the `head` section as shown below,

 {% highlight html %}